friasroot/PA-Project-Json-Lib/README.md

 Only Kotlin-native types (Int, String, Boolean, List, Map, Enums, Data Classes, Null) are supported in JSON inference

+---

 ## License
 This project is educational and lightweight.
 Feel free to use, adapt, and extend it.

+---

 ## Acknowledgements
-This microframework was built from scratch as an academic alternative to Spring Boot, demonstrating:
+This microframework was built from scratch as an academic project, demonstrating:

 - Manual JSON modeling
 - Kotlin reflection for type-safe inference